MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-settimer.md

 <b>SetTimer</b> can reuse timer IDs in the case where <i>hWnd</i> is <b>NULL</b>.

-Before using **SetTimer** or other timer-related functions, it is recommended to set **UOI_TIMERPROC_EXCEPTION_SUPPRESSION** flag to **false** through **SetUserObjectInformationW** function, otherwise the application could behave unpredictably and could be vulnerable to security exploits.
+Before using **SetTimer** or other timer-related functions, it is recommended to set the **UOI_TIMERPROC_EXCEPTION_SUPPRESSION** flag to **false** through the **SetUserObjectInformationW** function, otherwise the application could behave unpredictably and could be vulnerable to security exploits.
 For more info, see <a href="/windows/win32/api/winuser/nf-winuser-setuserobjectinformationw">SetUserObjectInformationW</a>.

 #### Examples